3scale/porta/doc/liquid/drops.md

 Returns the service of the spec if it has any or `nil` otherwise.

 ### host_with_port
-Returns the public production host endpoint if it linked to a service `nil` otherwise
+Returns the public production host endpoint if it is linked to a service or `nil` otherwise

 -----------